Constellation

 Mina looked to her right, and Sam drunkenly followed her gaze.
 Next to them, on Dr Ferrier’s desk, she saw what Mina was looking at.
 A letter opener.

-A sense of great purpose flooded through her like boiling water and before she knew that it was happening she felt herself move toward Dr Ferrier.
+A sense of exhilarating purpose flooded through her like boiling water and before she knew that it was happening she felt herself move toward Dr Ferrier.
 She jumped at her, knocking her down, feeling her collapse under her weight.
 The Doctor gasped and groaned as the impact knocked the wind out of her—and Sam grabbed her arms and slammed them into the floor next to her, pinning her down hard.
 Doctor Ferrier shrieked, and tried to twist free.
 Sam shifted her weight, kneeling on the woman’s chest, covering her mouth with her hands.
 Behind her, Sam knew that Mina was grabbing the letter opener.

 Susan Ferrier jerked violently as Mina pierced her neck, again and again.
 Sam watched her eyes widen and moisten with tears, listened as her muffled screams turned into gurgling, croaking breaths.